Beefcoin/l4tt1ce/README.md

 ## Project Status
 This repository is archived and not under active development.
+I am currently working on a completely new optimized implementation for reactive transport in porous media,
+but since this is more of a fun project it will take some time :)

 # L4tt1ce